one-touch-provisioning/otp-gitops/README_new.md

     oc apply -f 0-bootstrap/hub/bootstrap.yaml
     ```

-4. ArgoCD Sync waves are used to managed the order of manifest deployments, but we have seen occassions where applying both the Infrastructure, Services and Policies layers at the same time can fail.
+4. ArgoCD Sync waves are used to managed the order of manifest deployment, this is required as some objects have parent-child relationships and are expected to exist within the RHACM Hub before they can be successfully deployed.
+We have seen occassions where applying both the Infrastructure, Services and Policies layers at the same time can fail.
 This typically occurs when there are issues with provisioning of additional nodes to support Storage and Infrastructure components.
 YMMV.

 Once the Infrastructure, Services and Policies layers have been deployed, update the `0-bootstrap/hub/kustomization.yaml` manifest to enable the Clusters and Apps layer and commit to Git.
 OpenShift GitOps will then automatically deploy any resources listed within those Kustomise files.